Bill Cosby sexual assault cases: Andrea Constand vs. Bruce Castor

 On October 26, 2015, Andrea Constand filed a federal lawsuit against former Montgomery County District Attorney Bruce Castor for defamation.
 Constand is being represented by her original 2006 Constand vs Cosby attorney Dolores Troiani.

-Cosby's lead criminal lawyer in Pennsylvania is fighting a subpoena related to his $2,500 donation to the ex-prosecutor who says he had promised Cosby he would never be charged.
-Lawyer Brian McMonagle co-hosted a political fundraiser for former District Attorney Bruce Castor early last year but said it took place months before he joined Cosby's defense team in September.
+Cosby's lead criminal lawyer in Pennsylvania is fighting a subpoena related to his $2,500 donation to the ex-prosecutor who says he promised Cosby he would never be charged.
+Lawyer Brian McMonagle co-hosted a political fundraiser for former District Attorney Bruce Castor early last year but said it occurred months before he joined Cosby's defense team in September.
 Constand's lawyer now wants McMonagle to detail any ties between his office and Castor, including phone records and documents.
 She wants Cosby to do the same.
 At a pretrial hearing on April 15, 2016, a judge ruled that Constand is entitled to any documents shared between Castor and Cosby's attorneys.
 In January 2019, the two sides reached a confidential settlement.

 Bill Cosby vs. Beverly Johnson

 On December 21, 2015, Cosby sued supermodel Beverly Johnson for defamation, claiming that she told a false story in a Vanity Fair article.
-This was the first time Cosby had sued a woman who has claimed assault without being sued himself first.
-Cosby's lawsuit accuses Johnson of lying about the incident in which she says Cosby spiked a cup of cappuccino with an unknown drug.
+This was the first time Cosby sued a woman who claimed assault without first being sued himself.
+The lawsuit accuses Johnson of lying about the incident in which she says Cosby spiked a cup of cappuccino with an unknown drug.
 Realizing what was happening, Johnson said she screamed and cursed at him several times before Cosby dragged her out and hailed a cab for her.
 (No sexual contact by Cosby was alleged in Johnson's version of the event.)
-Allegedly, she also repeated the story in subsequent interviews and in her memoirs, released on August 25, 2015.
+Allegedly, she also repeated the story in subsequent interviews and her memoirs, released on August 25, 2015.

-Cosby's lawsuit seeks unspecified damages and an injunction preventing the model from repeating her claims and requests they be removed from Johnson's memoir, which was released in August.
+Cosby's lawsuit seeks unspecified damages and an injunction preventing the model from repeating her claims and requests they be removed from Johnson's memoir.

 On February 19, 2016, Cosby filed a motion to dismiss his lawsuit against Johnson.
-His attorney Monique Pressley wrote in an email that Cosby made the move to focus on his defense in a criminal case in Pennsylvania.
-Pressley wrote that Cosby plans to re-file the case against Johnson before the statute of limitations expires.
+His attorney Monique Pressley wrote in an email that Cosby decided to focus on his defense in a Pennsylvania criminal case and plans to refile the case before the statute of limitations expires.
 No such refiling occurred.